doxakis/How-to-use-tesseract-ocr-4.0-with-csharp/Readme.md

 - Download the build and extract it somewhere
 - Download the data files for the languages you want to support (https://github.com/tesseract-ocr/tesseract/wiki/Data-Files)
 - Add the data files in the tessdata folder
+- Implements something similar to the ParseText function (Program.cs)

 ## Demo

 - Open the solution on Visual Studio 2017 (Demo.sln)
 - Run it

 The ParseText function is thread-safe.
-So, to maximize the overall speed, use multi-threading.

 ## Folder structure